 - Ruins of Santa Reparata

 Choose your preferred time for the Uffizi Gallery!
-We will confirm the closest available time on the same day, and you will also receive your ticket to the Great Museum of the Cathedral of Florence for use by midnight on the sixth day from the date selected for the Uffizi (and valid for 24 hours from accessing the first monument of the complex).
+We will confirm the closest available time on the same day, and you will also receive your ticket to the Great Museum of the Cathedral of Florence valid for 30 days from the date selected for the Uffizi (and valid for 72 hours from accessing the first monument of the complex).